 - Keeping social distance was mandatory for everyone that was maintained strictly.

 - Disinfectants were sprayed on surface areas massively.

 - No one was allowed to set foot inside any closed public space without having his or her body temperature taken at the door.

 - In certain neighborhoods, residents had to fill out a form with information about the places they have visited, the public transport modes they have taken, the people they have dealt with, and so on.

 Such an unprecedented epidemic can easily deal a heavy blow to China’s economy.
 To prevent that the Chinese people worked from home.
 They also did the shopping, ordering food, and socializing without setting their foot outside.

 6. Massive Coronavirus Testing Campaign

 China launched a massive coronavirus testing campaign when encountered a cluster of new infections after a fall in the number of COVID-positive cases to stop the spread.
 This was to prevent the second wave of COVID-19.
 The purpose of the campaign was to determine and isolate the COVID-positive patients and to take them under healthcare management immediately.
-Also, the authority tasted massively to find out the asymptomatic cases, or the people who have tested positive but showed no clinical symptoms i.e. fever, because asymptomatic patients are capable of spreading the virus to others.
+Also, the authority tasted massive to find out the asymptomatic cases, or the people who have tested positive but showed no clinical symptoms i.e. fever, because asymptomatic patients are capable of spreading the virus to others.